Automata Learning from Preference and Equivalence Queries: Background

-In \citeauthor{Angluin87}'s seminal active learning algorithm for DFAs, \lstar{} (\citeyear{Angluin87}), the learner learns $\hat{f}$ as a binary classifier, where $|\Sigma^O|=2$, to determine sequence membership of a regular language by querying $\mathcal{T}$ with: \textit{(i) membership queries}, where the learner asks $\mathcal{T}$ for the value of $f(s)$ for a particular sequence $s$, and \textit{(ii) equivalence queries}, where the learner asks $\mathcal{T}$ to evaluate whether for all $s\in(\Sigma^I)^*$, $\hat{f}(s)=f(s)$.
-For the latter query, $\mathcal{T}$ returns True if the statement holds; other $\mathcal{T}$ returns a counterexample $c$ for which $\hat{f}(c)\neq f(c)$.
-The \lstar{} algorithm makes use of an \textit{observation table} $\langle S, E, T\rangle$ which records the concrete observations acquired by the learner's queries (see Figure \ref{fig:example}g).
-Here, $S$ is a set of prefixes, $E$ is a set of suffixes, and $T$ is the empirical observation function mapping sequences to output values---$T: (S \cup (S \cdot \Sigma^I))\cdot E \rightarrow \Sigma^O$.
+In Angluin's seminal active learning algorithm, \lstar{}~\cite{Angluin87}, the learner learns $\hat{f}$ as a binary classifier, where $|\Sigma^O|=2$, to determine sequence membership of a regular language by querying $\mathcal{T}$ with: \textit{(i) membership queries}, where the learner asks $\mathcal{T}$ for the value of $f(s)$ for a particular sequence $s$, and \textit{(ii) equivalence queries}, where the learner asks $\mathcal{T}$ to evaluate whether for all $s\in(\Sigma^I)^*$, $\hat{f}(s)=f(s)$.
+For the latter query, $\mathcal{T}$ returns True if the statement holds; otherwise a counterexample $c$ for which~$\hat{f}(c)\neq f(c)$ is returned.
+An \textit{observation table} $\langle S, E, T\rangle$ records the concrete observations acquired by the learner's queries (see Figure \ref{fig:example-lstar}).
+Here, $S$ is a set of prefixes, $E$ is a set of suffixes, and $T$ is the empirical observation function that maps sequences to output values---$T: (S \cup (S \cdot \Sigma^I))\cdot E \rightarrow \Sigma^O$.
 The observation table is a two-dimensional array; $s\in(S\cup (S\cdot \Sigma^I))$ indexes rows, and $e\in E$ indexes columns, with entries given by $T(s\cdot e)$.
 Any proposed hypothesis $\hat{f}$ must be consistent with $T$.
+The algorithm operates by construction: a deterministic transition function must be found exhibiting consistency (deterministic transitions) and operates in a closed manner over the set of states.
+If the consistency or closure requirements are violated, then membership queries are executed to expand the observation table.
+Once a suitable transition function is found, a hypothesis $\hat{f}$ can be made and checked via the equivalence query.
+The algorithm terminates if $\hat{f}(s)=f(s)$ for all $s\in(\Sigma^I)^*$; otherwise \lstar{} continues on by adding counterexample $c$ and all its prefixes to the table, and finds another transition function satisfying the consistency and closure requirements.

-Using membership queries with counterexamples to learn a reward machine is feasible if the non-Markovian reward can be sampled directly; however, a teacher with exact knowledge of what reward to provide as a consequence of every possible sequence is impractical; in fact, \citet{macglashan2017coach} and \citet{christiano2017} have shown humans are better at providing comparative feedback, such as preferences, as opposed to absolute reward, likely due to \textit{choice overload} \citep{iyengar2000choice}.
-Consequently, we consider how \lstar{}-style learning can be used to learn reward machines from preference queries over sequences.
+Consequently, we consider how \lstar{}-style learning can be used to learn Moore machines from \emph{preference queries} over sequences, as a foray into understanding how finite automaton structure can be learned from comparison information.

-\subsection{Problem Statement}
+\section{Problem Statement}